 Advertising costs, included in sales and marketing expenses, are expensed as incurred.
-Advertising expenses in fiscal years 2000, 2001 and 2002 were approximately \$301,000, \$328,000 and \$114,000, respectively.
+Advertising expenses in 1999, 2000 and 2001 were \$249,000, \$301,000 and \$328,000, respectively.

 Income taxes

 The Company accounts for income taxes under the provisions of Statement of Financial Accounting Standards ("SFAS") No. 109, "Accounting for Income Taxes."
 Under this method, deferred tax assets and liabilities are determined based on the difference between the financial statement and tax bases of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to affect taxable income.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amounts expected to be realized.